Skip to main content

 What well water contaminants should I test for in Ontonagon County?

 Ontonagon County well owners should test for bacteria, nitrates, pH levels, and common local contaminants.
-The Michigan state lab and licensed water testing companies can provide comprehensive analysis for your well.
+The Michigan state lab and licensed water-testing companies can provide comprehensive analysis.